 But we're busier than ever.
 One reason why audio content is so popular is that we don't have to look at a screen.
 So, we don't take our eyes off our tasks.
 So, relaxing and winding down through our phone seems illogical.

-And, still, Calm isn't the only app out there.
+And, still, the Calm app isn't the only one out there.
 We've spoken about HeadSpace, but there's also Buddhify, iMindfulness, Aura, and Breethe.
 All are somewhat unique.
 So, why was Calm so popular?